Uchhaith

 Uchchaith is a village in Madhubani District, Bihar, India.
 There is a temple of the Goddess Durga without head known as Uchchaith Bhagwati in this village.
+In mythological stories she is known as Banadevi.
 It is said that many legendary Maharishis have passed through Uchchaith during their journey to the Himalayas or on their way to Janakpur, the capital of Mithila.
 These include many sages like Maharishi Kapila, Kaṇāda, Gautam, Gemini, Pundarik, Lomas, etc.